Forever GI Bill Updates

 While some of the Forever GI Bill changes went in to effect right away, other changes are being slowly implemented and will continue to do so for the next few years.
 Here are the latest Forever GI Bill updates as well as what has already been implemented in 2018 and 2019, and what is ahead in the future.

-- The entitlement charges for licensing and certification exams under the Post 9/11 GI Bill will be prorated based on what the fee is for each particular test.
+- The entitlement charges for licensing and certification exams under the Post 9/11 GI Bill are now prorated based on what the fee is for each particular test.

-- The amount of entitlement that new eligible individuals will receive under the Survivors’ and Dependents’ Educational Assistance Program (DEA) will go from 45 months to 36 months.
+- The amount of entitlement that new eligible individuals can receive under the Survivors’ and Dependents’ Educational Assistance Program (DEA) has gone from 45 months to 36 months.

 - If you transfer your entitlement to a dependent who passes away; you can then designate a new dependent.
-If the veteran dies, the dependent who received the transferred entitlement will be able to designate a new eligible dependent of that Veteran to transfer any remaining entitlement to.
+If the veteran dies, the dependent who received the transferred entitlement can designate a new eligible dependent of that Veteran to transfer any remaining entitlement to.

 - The information about the amount of educational assistance you are entitled to must be made available to educational institutions.
 You can elect for the VA to not provide this information.

-- The VA will be prorating monthly housing allowance under the Post 9/11 GI Bill.
+- The VA is now prorating monthly housing allowance under the Post 9/11 GI Bill.
 Before this, those who leave active duty couldn’t receive a housing allowance until the beginning of the next full month after they were released from active duty.
-Now, you would be able to receive those payments on the day of your discharge.
+Now, you can receive those payments on the day of your discharge.

-- You will use the zip code of the campus where you physically attend most of your classes, not the location of the school where you are enrolled.
+- You can now use the zip code of the campus where you physically attend most of your classes, not the location of the school where you are enrolled.

-- The VA will develop a pilot program that will provide veterans who are eligible to be able to enroll in high technology education programs.
-The VA will have to determine if programs provide training and skills that are sought out by employers who are in a relevant field or a technology.
+- The VA has developed a pilot program that will provide veterans who are eligible to be able to enroll in high technology education programs.
+The VA will determine if the programs provide training and skills that are sought out by employers who are in a relevant field or a technology.

-- Those who were awarded a Purple Heart on or after Septemeber 11, 2001 will be able to receive Post 9/11 GI Bill benefits at a 100% benefit level for up to 36 months.
+- Those who were awarded a Purple Heart on or after Septemeber 11, 2001 can now receive Post 9/11 GI Bill benefits at a 100% benefit level for up to 36 months.

 - If a reservist was ordered on active duty to receive authorized medical care, to be medically evaluated for a disability, or to complete a DOD health care study, on or after September 11th, 2001, that time will now count as active duty towards Post 9/11 GI Bill eligibility.